chauff/cse1500-web-transcripts/_lectures/js.md

  let sum = (a,b) => {return a+b}
 ```

-🚩 This may look just like a more compact way of writing a function expression, but there is more to it.
+:cookie: This may look just like a more compact way of writing a function expression, but there is more to it.
 In particular, the way `this` behaves in this context is different to that of regular functions!
 Be aware of this if you are [looking deeper](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) into the use of arrow functions!

-🚩 A canonical use case for arrow functions are the `.map()`, `.reduce()` and `.filter()` functions introduced in ES6 for arrays:
+:cookie: A canonical use case for arrow functions are the `.map()`, `.reduce()` and `.filter()` functions introduced in ES6 for arrays:

 - [`.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map): creates a new array and populates it by calling the provided function on every element of the calling array.
 - [`.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce): creates a single output value by calling the provided reducer function on every element of the calling array.
 - [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter): creates a new array with those elements of the calling array that pass the provided filter function.

-🚩 This may sound a bit abstract, but once you see an example it wil all makes sense.
+:cookie: This may sound a bit abstract, but once you see an example it wil all makes sense.
 Consider the array `let ar=["Beat Saber", "Astro Bot Rescue Mission", "Tetris Effect", "Moss", "Falcon Age", "Trover Saves the Universe"]`.
 If we want to convert all array elements to uppercase, we apply a function to every array element: `let arUpperCase = ar.map(x => x.toUpperCase())`.
 If we want to only keep those strings of more than five characters we use `let arLong = ar.filter(x => x.length > 10)`.
 The `.reduce()` function is the hardest to wrap one's head around: it works on every element of the array and produces a single output value.
 For instance, all characters of the array can be computed as follows: `let reducer = (accumulator, currentValue) => accumulator + currentValue.length; let totalChars = ar.reduce(reducer,0);`.

 :bug: Throughout this and the coming lectures we repeatedly point to the browser's web console as a quick way to explore JavaScript.
 [In the words of Kyle Simpson](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/ch1.md#its-not-always-js):